 In terms of concentration, some strains can contain as little as 0.1% Pinene while others can contain up to 2%.
 It's worth noting that the relative proportion of Pinene compared to other terpenes also affects its aroma and flavour profile.

-Effects of Pinene on the aroma and flavour profile of cannabis
+Effects of Pinene on the aroma profile of cannabis

 Pinene has a unique aroma that is often described as piney or woody.
 This distinct scent can be detected even when present in low concentrations within a strain's chemical composition.

 In addition to its piney aroma, it also imparts a fresh scent, which helps mask the strong odour associated with certain strains.
-When it comes to flavour, pinenes provide a refreshing taste similar to mint or eucalyptus, which can be quite pleasant when smoking or vaping cannabis products containing high levels of pinene.
+When it comes to flavour, pinenes provide a refreshing taste similar to mint or eucalyptus, which can be quite pleasant when using cannabis products containing high levels of pinene.

 Order CBD oil now and save as much as 30%